openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``packagedata.bbclass``
 =======================

-The ``packagedata`` class provides common functionality for reading ``pkgdata`` files found in :term:`PKGDATA_DIR`.
+The :ref:`packagedata <ref-classes-packagedata>` class provides common functionality for reading ``pkgdata`` files found in :term:`PKGDATA_DIR`.
 These files contain information about each output package produced by the OpenEmbedded build system.